Updated June 7th, 2022

 - further integrate FAIR and Open Science courses with university qualifications

-- create a learning and training catalog with the recommended WG specifications for development
+- create a learning and training catalog with the recommended WG specifications for development,

-- develop an EOSC skills program that does the following:
+Additionally, the EOSC strives to develop an EOSC skills program that does the following:

 - increases coordination of European and national policies, networks, and programs supporting the skills necessary for FAIR and Open Science